How to Get Rid of Crabgrass and Keep It From Coming Back

-How to control crabgrass: maintain a lush, thick lawn and well-mulched, well-tended fruit and vegetable beds.
-Healthy landscapes (lawns that are dethatched regularly and mowed to a not-too-short height, or flower beds that are watered well and mulched) are less likely to be stressed and more likely to overcome any weed invaders like crabgrass.
+Crabgrass loves hot, dry weather, so you'll usually see it flourishing over the summer.
+One of the best ways to control crabgrass is to maintain a lush, thick lawn and well-mulched flower and vegetable beds.
+Healthy landscapes (lawns that are dethatched regularly and mowed to an appropriate height, or garden beds that are given enough water and nutrients) are less likely to be stressed and better able to shade out any weedy invaders like crabgrass.

 How to Remove Crabgrass